Thank you for visiting our job postings!

 - Type:Full Time

 The City of Sedona is now accepting applications for the position of Police Officer.
-Preference will go to lateral officers, however, all are welcome to apply.
+Laterals preferred, however all are welcome to apply.

 Come join our team!
 The City of Sedona is looking for a dedicated and ambitious police officer to work in our beautiful red rock community!
 Sedona is a great place to be a police officer – big enough to offer a range of different assignments, but small enough for you to feel part of a supportive and close-knit team.